Any seasoned prepper is not going to rely on luck when it comes to keeping themselves and their loved ones fed during a survival situation.

 Muscadines appear sort of like large grapes and possess a typically brownish color although they can range from this to plum and even black.

-This is another wild berry that is absolutely cramped with vitamins and minerals, and it also provides fiber.
-Perhaps the only downside to muscadines is their somewhat strange taste, often sweet, but also possessing an odd musky note.
+This is another edible wild berry that is absolutely crammed with vitamins and minerals, and it also provides fiber.
+Perhaps the only downside to muscadines is their somewhat strange flavor, often sweet, but also possessing an odd musky note.

 Toxic Berries – Avoid These!